Should I go to Tibet?

 How can I maximise the benefit of my trip for Tibetans?

 Help to keep Tibetan culture alive.
-It is very important to use Tibetan hotels, restaurants, guides and souvenir stalls.
+It is very important to use Tibetan-owned and ran businesses, including hotels, restaurants, guides and souvenir stalls.

 When visiting temples, monasteries or shrines you may wish to leave a donation.
-It is best to leave it on the altar or give it directly to a monk or nun.
+It is best to give it directly to a monk or nun.

 Free Tibet has launched a global boycott of Intercontinental Hotels Group, who are building a luxury hotel in Lhasa.
 This development will not benefit local Tibetans and its conference facilities may even be used by Chinese authorities to plan further repression.